andreRibeiro1989/medium/reddit_bot_lambda_schedule/README.md

 What is included here?
 In this example I included the 4 main files to deploy a Lambda function with serverless.

-* app.py: Main lambda file.
+* `app/app.py`: Main lambda file.
 Defines the logic to process reminder requests
-* Dockerfile: Main Docker file.
-Wraps the app.py and all required libraries to deploy the service to Lambda
+* `app/requirements.txt`: Fixes the version and libraries needed to run praw
-* requirements.txt: Fixes the version and libraries needed to run praw
+* `Dockerfile`: Main Docker file.
+Wraps the `app/app.py` and all required libraries to deploy the service to Lambda
-* serverless.yml: Main serverless file.
+* `serverless.yml`: Main serverless file.
 Defines the required services from AWS needed to build our reddit bot service.